Best Toys for Cheetoh

 Physical Exercise Recommendations for Cheetoh

 Physical activity for Cheetoh should reflect their high exercise needs and Large (12-25 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Cheetoh, effective exercise includes play sessions and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for heavy breathing, a slower pace, resistance to continuing, or lying down during activity — all fatigue signs.
 Cheetoh cats with social, gentle, playful traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Cheetoh cats need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Cheetoh benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Cheetoh